GlobeTeam-Platform/ga-kursus-k8s/educates/workshop/content/exercises/01-kubectl/index.md

 That said.
 There are tools out there, that can make the CLI a bit less painfull.
 But more on that, later in this module.

-To run any command, you star by running
+To see what `kubectl` can do, we start by running
 ```execute
 kubectl
 ```